Why Zero-Percent Car Loans Are Going Away

 In addition to the financing challenges, a source at one of the Big Three American automakers said public interest in the zero-percent financing option itself has begun to fade.

-With record low unemployment and a thriving economy, buyers have a wide range of new options when it comes to automobile ownership, including lease payments that are lower than auto loan payments.
+For one, buyers have a wide range of new options when it comes to automobile ownership, including lease payments that are lower than auto loan payments.
 Many companies have also begun to focus on moving their pre-owned inventory, with attractive and value-loaded offers on certified pre-owned vehicles.

 Consumers themselves have also begun to figure out that being locked into a five- or six- year auto loan for a consumer product that instantly loses as much as a quarter of its value due to depreciation often doesn’t make sense for a modern life built on flexibility.